alexch/codelikethis/public/projects/capstone.md

 During the last four weeks of this course, you'll spend most of your afternoons working on a single project.

+Because the goal of this course is to prepare you for work on a software development team, your capstone project must be developed in a team.
+Team size can be as small as 2 people or as large as 6 (or 8, maybe, with special permission).
+Since we love to pair program, it's best if your team has an even number of members, but an odd number can also work (please discuss this with staff first).

 # Step 1: Discovery

 Spend this time exploring ideas and building a team.